Life Sciences in Eastern NC

 Learn more about how your company can grow in North Carolina’s Eastern Region.

-Life Science Assets
+Life Sciences Assets

 Eastern NC is home to the largest contract manufacturing facility in North America, operated by Patheon.
 Other sizeable production facilities include Merck, Sandoz Inc.(Novartis), Purdue Pharmaceuticals, Hospira, A Pfizer Company, Metrics Contract Services and Becton Dickinson.
 The region’s assets extend to analytical labs, CROs and consulting groups.
 Health related-research coordinated through ECU include heart and cardiovascular disease, diabetes and obesity, cancer and biosensory systems.
 Access to all companies in Eastern NC can be found on the Company Directory.

-A group of business, university and community leaders come together each quarter to talk about progress in the region’s life science cluster.
+A group of business, university and community leaders come together each quarter to talk about progress in the region’s life sciences cluster.
 This advisory committee helps to guide the growth of life sciences here.
 The East takes its networking seriously, with the first regional exchange group, STEM @ Starlight.
 The region also hosts a laser microscopy group, deftly named Laser TAG.

 Are you a job seeker looking for job opportunities or are you looking to advance or change your career?
 Look for postings on the NCBiotech jobs board or post an opening for your company.
 Add to your skills through programs offered at East Carolina University, Elizabeth City State University, and Pitt Community College.
 The recently christened NC Pharmaceutical Services Network makes sure that the region’s growing companies have trained workers to fill their new positions.
 The companies in the Eastern region grow and thrive thanks to the availability of funding, facilities, equipment and our top-notch and educated workforce.